ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 ## Parse Code from StdIn

 ast-grep's `run` and `scan` commands also support searching and replacing code from standard input (StdIn).
+This mode is enabled by passing command line argument flag `--stdin`.
 You can use bash's [pipe operator](https://linuxhint.com/bash_pipe_tutorial/) `|` to instruct ast-grep to read from StdIn.

 ### Example: Simple Web Crawler